Adoxio/xRM-Portals-Community-Edition/README.md

 - TLS 1.2 needs to be enabled on older operating systems when connecting to Dynamics 365 CE Online 9.0.
 Refer to the [Enable TLS 1.2 and 1.1 support on older operating systems](https://github.com/Adoxio/xRM-Portals-Community-Edition/wiki/Enable-TLS-1.2-and-1.1-support-on-older-operating-systems) wiki page for full instructions.

+- File system permissions need to be set for general functionality and search indexing to work.
+Refer to the [File System Permissions](https://github.com/Adoxio/xRM-Portals-Community-Edition/wiki/File-System-Permissions) wiki page for full instructions.

 ## Support

 There are two primary methods of obtaining support for this project: